+Argument without either amendment of the claims so rejected or the submission of a showing of facts can result only in a final rejection of the claims, since the examiner is without authority to allow the claims unless amended or unless the rejection is overcome by a showing of facts not before the Board.
 The new ground of rejection raised by the Board does not reopen the prosecution except as to that subject matter to which the new rejection was applied.
 If the Board's decision in which the rejection under 37 CFR 1.196(b) was made includes an affirmance of the examiner's rejection, the basis of the affirmed rejection is not open to further prosecution.
-If the appellant elects to proceed before the examiner with regard to the new rejection, the Board's affirmance of the examiner's rejection will be treated as nonfinal for purposes of seeking judicial review, and no request for reconsideration of the affirmance need be filed at that time.
+If the appellant elects to proceed before the examiner with regard to the new rejection, the Board's affirmance will be treated as nonfinal for purposes of seeking judicial review, and no request for rehearing of the affirmance need be filed at that time.
 Prosecution before the examiner of the 37 CFR 1.196(b) rejection can incidentally result in overcoming the affirmed rejection even though the affirmed rejection is not open to further prosecution.
 Therefore, it is possible for the application to be allowed as a result of the limited prosecution before the examiner of the 37 CFR 1.196(b) rejection.
 If the application becomes allowed, the application should not be returned to the Board.
 Likewise, if the application is abandoned for any reason, the application should not be returned to the Board.
 If the rejection under 37 CFR 1.196(b) is not overcome, the applicant can file a second appeal (as discussed below).
 Such appeal must be limited to the 37 CFR 1.196(b) rejection and may not include the affirmed rejection.
 If the application does not become allowed or abandoned as discussed above, once prosecution of the claims which were rejected under 37 CFR 1.196(b) is terminated before the examiner, the application file must be returned to the Board so that a decision making the original affirmance final can be entered.
 The time for filing a request for rehearing on the affirmance or seeking court review runs from the date of the decision by the Board making the original affirmance final.
 See MPEP § 1214.03 and § 1216.

-If the examiner does not consider that the amendment and/or showing of facts overcomes the rejection, he or she will again reject the claims.
-If appropriate, the rejection will be made final.
+If the examiner does not consider that the amendment and/or showing of facts overcome the rejection, he or she will again reject the claims; if appropriate, the rejection will be made final.

-An applicant in whose application such a final rejection has been made by the examiner may mistakenly believe that he or she is entitled to review by the Board of the rejection by virtue of the previous appeal, but under the provisions of 37 CFR 1.196(b)(1), after such a final rejection, an applicant who desires further review of the matter must file a new appeal to the Board.
-Such an appeal from the subsequent rejection by the examiner will be an entirely new appeal involving a different ground and will require a new notice of appeal, appeal brief, and the payment of the appropriate fees.
+An applicant in whose application such a final rejection has been made by the examiner may mistakenly believe that he or she is entitled to review by the Board of the rejection by virtue of the fact that the application was previously on appeal, but under the provisions of 37 CFR 1.196(b)(1), after such a final rejection, an applicant who desires further review of the matter must file a new appeal to the Board.
+Such an appeal from the subsequent rejection by the examiner will be an entirely new appeal involving a different ground and will require a new notice of appeal and the payment of another fee.